Marinated Sumac Onions (Red Onion Salad)

 - I would also suggest giving them a go in a sandwich or a wrap, with some baked tofu and fresh veggies.

-- Even create a meze platter with some Mediterranean dip, falafel, and toasted pitta!
+- Even create a meze platter with some Mediterranean dip, falafel, and hummus flatbreads!

-If you’d like to spruce up your onion salad, mix the sumac onions with some chopped fresh parsley.
+If you’d like to spruce up your onion salad, mix the red onion salad with some fresh chopped parsley.
 This is a very common way to serve sumac onions, as the fresh lemony flavour of parsley goes so well with the punchy flavour of the dish.

 If you like it spicy, add half tsp of chilli flakes or cayenne pepper along with the sumac.

-Pop the marinated onions in an airtight container or jar, and keep in the fridge for up to two weeks.
+Pop the sumac onion salad in an airtight container or jar, and keep in the fridge for up to two weeks.
 The vinegar in the onions will help to keep them preserved.
-If you add parsley to the onions they might not keep as long, so for the freshest onions, I would suggest adding parsley to them just before eating.
+If you choose to add parsley to the onions they might not keep as long, so for the freshest sumac onions, I would suggest adding parsley to them just before eating.

 - 1 large red onion thinly sliced